samuellees/ms_models/old-unet3d-gpu-pytorch/README.md

 - Description: The data is to automatically detect the location of nodules from volumetric CT images.
 888 CT scans from LIDC-IDRI database are provided.
 The complete dataset is divided into 10 subsets that should be used for the 10-fold cross-validation.
 All subsets are available as compressed zip files.

 - Dataset size：888
-    - Train：878 images
+    - Train：855 images
-    - Test：10 images
+    - Test：33 images
 - Data format：zip
     - Note：Data will be processed in convert_nifti.py

 ## [Environment Requirements](#contents)

 - Hardware（Ascend）
     - Prepare hardware environment with Ascend processor.
+If you want to try Ascend, please send the [application form](https://obs-9be7.obs.cn-east-2.myhuaweicloud.com/file/other/Ascend%20Model%20Zoo%E4%BD%93%E9%AA%8C%E8%B5%84%E6%BA%90%E7%94%B3%E8%AF%B7%E8%A1%A8.docx) to ascend@huawei.com.
+Once approved, you can get the resources.
 - Framework
     - [MindSpore](https://www.mindspore.cn/install/en)
 - For more information, please check the resources below：